delta94/brandonskerritt.github.io/_posts/2018-02-19-Linear-Algebra.md

 The determinant of the matrix is 242.

+If the determinant of A is not equal to 0 then an inverse of the matrix exists (it is not singular).

 ## Adjoint of a Matrix

 We have an n x n matrix A, then we look at the ith row and jth column of that matrix and for each value of that matrix add the determinant formed by deleting ith row and jth column then the adjoint of any matrix is the n x n matrix whose individal lengths are given in the following way: